-The primary aim of the OWASP Top 10 for Java EE is to educate Java developers, designers, architects and organizations about the consequences of the most common Java EE application security vulnerabilities.
+The primary aim of the OWASP Top 10 is to educate developers, designers, architects and organizations about the consequences of the most common web application security vulnerabilities.
 The Top 10 provides basic methods to protect against these vulnerabilities - a great start to your secure coding security program.

 Security is not a one-time event.
 It is insufficient to secure your code just once.
-By 2008, this Top 10 for Java EE will have changed, and without changing a line of your application's code, you may be vulnerable.
+By 2008, this Top 10 will have changed, and without changing a line of your application's code, you may be vulnerable.
 Please review the advice in Where to go from here for more information.

 A secure coding initiative must deal with all stages of a program's lifecycle.
-Secure Java EE applications are only possible when a secure SDLC is used.
+Secure web applications are only possible when a secure SDLC is used.
 Secure programs are secure by design, during development, and by default.
 There are at least 300 issues that affect the overall security of a web application.
 These 300+ issues are detailed in the OWASP Guide, which is essential reading for anyone developing web applications today.